Simhyeon/gdmarp/docs/macro.md

 **Setting variable**

 There are two ways to define variables in gdmarp.
 First is to define a macro in env.m4 file.
-Other is to use _set_var macros inside of gdt files.
+Other is to use _set_var macros inside of gddt files.

 Please be aware that ```_set_var```'s syntax is same with m4's macro definition syntax.
 Which means you can nest other macros inside a _set_var macro too.